AI is changing everything - except the fundamentals

 In this context, “doing” means writing real briefs, testing, reading the output with a critical eye, and refining.
 Then doing it again.

-Of course with LLMs (learning language models) like ChatGPT and Claude, the stakes are lower.
+Of course with LLMs (large language model) like ChatGPT and Claude, the stakes are lower.
 A poor prompt isn’t the same as a poor creative brief that can result in hours of wasted manpower hours and an irate client but ultimately, depending on the application of your work, it can result in sub par work and impact.

 Enter my new favorite word - Workslop!
 I think it speaks for itself.
 Let’s try to leverage AI as best we can, spend the time and energy to think through asks, refine with attention, and explore how we can make our work better - not just faster.